Counseling Staff, Office of Prospective Student Services

 Cal State East Bay's pre-admission counseling staff travel to high schools and community colleges to assist prospective students with admission information.
-Welcome Center staff is available to meet with students by appointment.
+The Welcome Center staff is available to meet with students by appointment.
 Please contact the counselor who serves the area where you attend school or your area of residence.

 Director of Enrollment Development

 Amanda's favorite place on the Hayward campus is Redwood Grove.
 In her spare time, she enjoys exploring the many hiking trails with her family, and taking advantage of all the outdoor activities that The Bay has to offer!

 To help us to respond to you more quickly, when contacting a counselor, please select the one that is assigned to servicing your geographical area.